 Where on earth were we going to put all this food?
 I was wondering this when we ordered, but we both came to the restaurant starving and ready to eat.

-The omelette was fantastic and I loved the avocado and pico de gallo on top.
+The omelet was fantastic and I loved the avocado and pico de gallo on top.
 I didn’t save room to try the buttermilk pancakes, but my fiancée said they were good but he enjoyed the Red Velvet pancakes more.

 The service was friendly and quick.
 I loved the cute decor and logo of the restaurant.
 I highly recommend a visit here if you love pancakes and are looking for an affordable breakfast option off the strip.